 But dough is not the only thing you will measure with a thermometer.
 You’ll use a thermometer to tell when the bread is baked.

-For the bread to set, the internal temperature needs to reach 190 degrees for most breads.
+For the bread to set properly, the internal temperature needs to reach 190 degrees for most breads.
 The color of the bread isn’t going to tell you that.
 Thumping the loaf will not tell you that.

 To measure the inside temperature, turn your baked loaf out into your gloved hand or a kitchen towel.
 Turn the loaf and from the bottom, stick the temperature probe into the center of the loaf.
 It should read 190 degrees.
 If not, set it back into the pan and bake it for another 5 minutes.

-A good dough conditioner does three things: It “conditions” the protein strands so they are longer and more elastic (I have no idea how that works), it then holds more gas and makes the bread lighter and taller.
+A good dough conditioner does three things: It “conditions” the protein strands so they are longer and more elastic, it then holds more gas and makes the bread lighter and taller.
 Your loaves should be an inch taller.

 Dough conditioners are hygroscopic.
 Hygroscopic materials attract moisture.
-I don’t think it’s much but it tends to retard staling.
+It tends to retard staling.

 Ovens drive me nuts!
 The temperature is all over the board.
 In my experience, they’re not very precise even when new.
 But the mechanics of the heat and cool cycle means that they are too cool at one point and too hot at another.
 They heat until they’re above target and then cool until they’re below target.

 The solution is an oven thermometer.
 Hang it off the rack with the provided hook and you know what the temperature is every time you open the oven.
-Pretty soon you get to know your oven and your recipe and you’re a better baker.
+Pretty soon you get to know your oven and your recipe, and you’re a better baker as well as a pro at making bread.

 You’ll be surprised how long it takes your oven to recover between batches of cookies.